 Volta received a special honor for this pioneering invention.
 In 1861, more than three decades after his death in 1827, the unit of measurement for electrical voltage was named after him.
 His birthday on February 18, commemorates the physicist’s life’s work, as it is internationally celebrated as “Battery Day”.

 His invention became an indispensable part of our everyday lives.
 Over time, copper and zinc have been replaced by lithium, as the leading chemistry in battery technology.
 Since the 1970’s, Jauch contributes valuable development.
 Whether medical technology, telecommunications or automotive industries, customers worldwide benefit from individually designed battery solutions.
-At the Battery Academy, our experts pass on their knowledge in the field of battery technology to interested innovators.
+For example, Jauch batteries enable state-of-the-art Bluetooth tracking and are used in one of the most popular fishing gadgets.